 ARTICLE XV: COMMUNICATIONS

 Sec.
 1. Faculty Senate Meeting Agenda.
-The Agenda, in descriptive form with prominent display, shall be published in the Staff Newsletter issued prior to the meeting to which the Agenda pertains.
+The Agenda, in descriptive form with prominent display, shall be published in the Staff Newsletter submitted for dissemination in a university or Faculty Senate publication issued prior to the meeting to which the Agenda pertains.

 Sec.
 2. Mailings.
 Copies of all reports to the Senate and other information authorized by the Executive Committee and related to agenda items shall be distributed electronically by the Faculty Senate Office to each Senator at least three (3) days in advance of a regular meeting and twenty-four (24) hours ahead of a special meeting.